Mastering Creek Fishing for Crappie: Top Tips and Techniques

 • Use live bait: Live bait such as minnows or worms can be very effective when fishing for crappie in a creek.
 Use a small hook and a bobber to keep the bait at the right depth.

 • Try different lures: If live bait isn’t working, try using small jigs or spinners.
-Crappie forage for food by sight, this means they are attracted to bright colors and shiny objects.
+Crappie forage for food by sight, which means they are attracted to bright colors and shiny objects.
 With that in mind choose lures that are colorful or have a metallic finish.

 • Be patient: Fishing for crappie can require patience, especially when fishing along a creek.
 It may take some time to find the right spot and the right bait, so make to sure to try a few different baits, techniques, and locations, but most of all don’t give up too quickly.